arni-magnusson/wham-taf/README.md

 convenient starting point.
 In many cases, only minimal changes are required for the TAF scripts to run the new assessment.

-When a new stock assessor inherits a previous assessment, the TAF repo is a lightweight and digestible analysis to study and rerun the previous assessment, before examining the larger archive of development model runs and other explorations.
+When a new stock assessor inherits a previous assessment, the TAF repo provides a lightweight and digestible analysis to study and rerun the previous assessment, before examining the larger archive of development model runs and other explorations.